vernonstinebaker/FDD.Tools/README.md

 The application properly integrates with macOS using the Desktop API:

-- Shows "FDD Tools" in the menu bar (not "java")
+- (In progress) Ensure application name shows as "FDD Tools" in system menu (currently may display "java"; pending bundle metadata refinement)
 - **System Menu Bar**: Application menus appear in the macOS system menu bar at the top of the screen (not in the window)
 - **Custom Dock Icon**: Displays the FDD Tools icon in the dock (not the generic Java icon)
 - Handles macOS About, Preferences, and Quit menu items